 A bachelor's curriculum provides courses in mathematics, biology and chemistry.
 Topics in conservation ecology include:

 Master's Degree in Conservation Ecology and Sustainable Development

 A master's degree program provides students with professional instruction on the different types of natural environments, as well as the different ways natural environments can be developed and preserved.
 The cause and effect of humans on animal species making their homes in natural habitats are an important part of this degree program.
-Students must hold a bachelor's degree, letters of recommendation and Graduate Record Examination (GRE) scores to gain entrance into a master's degree.

 A master's degree program combines classroom lectures and seminars with research and wildlife experiences.
 Prior to completion of the program, students must complete a thesis research project.
 Coursework may include:

 - Ecology careers

 Doctor of Philosophy (Ph.D.) in Ecology, Evolution and Conservation Biology